JustTheWord/todo-list-iac/README.md

 ### Create an [AKS](https://learn.microsoft.com/en-us/azure/aks/what-is-aks) cluster :

-_There are different ways to install it (Azure CLI / Terraform / Mannually),_
+_There are different ways to install it (Azure CLI / Terraform / Manually),_
 _But we recommend you to use Azure CLI_

 **1. [Install Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli)**